metacpan/metacpan-cpan-extracted/distros/B/Backblaze-B2V2Client/README.md

 Next, visit the 'App Keys' section of the 'My Account' area, and look for the 'Add a New Application Key' button to create an application key.
 You will need a key with Read and Write access.
 Be sure to note the Application Key ID  as well as the Application Key itself.
 They do not show you that Application Key again, so copy it immediately.

 Please store the Application Key pair in a secure way, preferably encrypted when not in use by your software.

-\# NOTE: BACKBLAZE B2 IS NOW S3-COMPATIBLE
+## BackBlaze B2 also has a S3-compatible API

 Backblaze has added an S3-compatible API, which you can read about here: